 Email is the University's official form of communication.
-As such, I expect that you will check your email daily to ensure that you receive important announcements relating to this class.
-In addition, I expect your emails to me to be professional.
+As such, we expect that you will check your email daily to ensure that you receive important announcements relating to this class.
+In addition, we expect your emails to me to be professional.
 Please do not use chat-speak in your emails to me.
-You must email me from your University email address, not a personal email and not through ELMS.
-I do not guarantee a response to emails sent from a non-University email account.
-Please be sure to include CCJS105 in the subject line of your email, so that I know which class you are in.
+You must email us from your University email address, not a personal email and not through ELMS.
+We do not guarantee a response to emails sent from a non-University email account.
+Please be sure to include CCJS105 in the subject line of your email.

 I will make every effort to respond to your emails as quickly as possible.
 My general policy is to provide a same-day email response to emails received during business hours, Monday-Friday between 9:00am and 5:00pm.
 I do not respond to emails over the weekend or on holidays and will respond to any emails by 5:00pm the next business day.
-Keeping these guidelines in mind, if you do not receive a reply from me within 24 hours of when you can anticipate a response, please re-send the email.
+Keeping these guidelines in mind, if you do not receive a reply from me within 48 hours of when you can anticipate a response, please re-send the email.